There is a lot to consider when it comes to purchasing life insurance, both for you and for the company that underwrites your insurance policy.

 - A contributing factor in heart disease

-- It is also considered to be a cause in hardening of the arteries
+- It is potentially a cause in hardening of the arteries

-- Can have an effect on a person’s eyesight, as it can harden the blood vessels that surround the eyes – in turn, leading to difficulty in one’s sight
+- Can negatively impact a person’s eyesight, as it can harden the blood vessels that surround the eyes – in turn, leading to difficulty in one’s sight

 - Can have a negative effect on an individual’s circulation in the kidneys

 - Over a period of time, the hardening of an individual’s arteries may also be a leading factor in the cause of stroke.

 Do All Life Insurance Companies Rate Applicants the Same?